Chart Color Schemes

 Villawood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly impacted by modifications to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 20 projects that are expected to influence this particular area.
-Notable projects include Villawood Town Centre Redevelopment (Kinara Place), Chester Square Redevelopment, Condell Park High School Upgrade, and Chester Hill Station Upgrade, with the following list highlighting those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 20 projects likely to impact the area.
+Notable projects include Villawood Town Centre Redevelopment (Kinara Place), Chester Square Redevelopment, Condell Park High School Upgrade, and Chester Hill Station Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.